 Whether you’re a freelancer, agency, contractor, creator, or small business, Whop gives you the infrastructure to run (and grow) your business all in one place.

-Standout features: Invoices & payments & offers in one place; multiple payout options; great for both solo creators and large agencies
+Standout features: Invoices, payments, & offers in one place; multiple payout options; ideal for solo creators, large agencies, enterprise level businesses.

 2. Xero: best for small businesses that want invoicing with full accounting